Articles of interest

 Qing Li is a Senior Assistant Professor in the Department of Hygiene and Public Health at Nippon Medical School, Japan.
 His academic specialities include forest medicine, environmental immunology, and immunotoxicology.

 Won Sop Shin is a Professor in the Department of Forestry at Chungbuk University, Republic of Korea and a retired Minister of the Korea Forest Service.
 He specialises in the use of forests for public health.

 Andreas Michalsen is a Director in the Department of Integrative and Internal Medicine of Immanuel Hospital, Berlin, and Chair of Clinical Integrative Medicine at Charité-University Medical School, Germany.
 His research interests include naturopathy, traditional medicines, and public health.

-International Handbook of Forest Therapy is available now in Hardback and eBook formats.
+International Handbook of Forest Therapy is available now in Hardback, Paperback, and eBook formats.
 Enter the code PROMO25 at the checkout for a 25% discount on the Hardback.